 MICA is out for the summer after a celebration of it's annual Strawberry Festival on June 27th.
 There were 113 people enjoying the free strawberry shortcake and turkey served under a brilliant blue sky.
 Many thanks to those who volunteered to make it another successful event.
 President Carrie Rice's MICA project for the next year will be to get island residents to replace faded house numbers.
 In an emergency the reflective numbers on the post boxes need to be visible from the road.
 New signs can be purchased for a nominal fee.
 There will be a notice sent out in the fall informing residents of where and when the new signs will be available.

-beginning back in the late 40's when a summer camp for young
+had its beginning back in the late 40's when a summer camp

-musicians was started in North Bend called the Pacific Northwest
+for young musicians was started in North Bend called the

-Music Camp.
-In 1952 the organization under the directorship of
+Pacific Northwest Music Camp.
+In 1952 the organization under

-Chimacum High School auditorium.
-The Marrowstone Music Festival was
+School auditorium.
+The Marrowstone Music Festival was world

-world reknown, with students coming from across the country, Europe
+reknown, with students coming from across the country,

-and Japan, and attracting guest instructors from the New York
+Europe and Japan, and attracting guest instructors from the

-Philharmonic, Chicago Symphony, and the Julliard School of Music.
+New York Philharmonic, Chicago Symphony, and the Julliard